 The teenage years can be difficult years to navigate.
 As emotional intelligence is still developing, dealing with new (and potentially stressful) situations may lead to anxiety and depression, both of which can affect numerous areas of health and wellbeing.

 Sadly, mental health problems are on the rise.
 This is a trend seen amongst all age groups, however teens fare particularly badly, with as many as 1 in 55 adolescents affected.
 This figure is slightly higher in teenage girls, with 1 in 46 said to be affected by the age of 14.

-In response to stress, the body increases production of stress hormones, namely cortisol and adrenaline.
-These hormones affect our blood sugar levels, and can lead to blood sugar ‘crashes’ and a craving for high energy foods.
+In response to stress, the body increases the production of stress hormones, namely cortisol and adrenaline.
+These hormones affect our blood sugar levels and can lead to blood sugar ‘crashes’ and a craving for high energy foods.
 An over-reliance on these types of foods makes teenage hormonal swings even worse, and can also lead to weight gain.

 Additionally, stress hormones have been shown to negatively impact the gut microbiome.
 In a trial7 involving 47 pre-term infants (born at between 24-37 weeks), regular stool samples were taken during their stay in NICU, and analysed for microbial composition.
 Babies in a neo-natal unit were purposefully selected for this trial, as according to the study authors:

 The environment (NICU) places preterm infants under a great deal of stress as infants are exposed to pro‐longed separation from parents, chronic and extreme stressors, and painful lifesaving medical procedures.
 Furthermore, preterm infants are unable to articulate to caregivers their burden of stress.
 The cumulative and multifaceted experiences of high‐level stress, coupled with the preverbal stage of development and inability to self‐advocate, potentially lead to toxic stress exposure.’